CLUBS & ORGANIZATIONS

 |

-Collegiate Farm Bureau is a student-run organization that works to promote agriculture on the University of Florida campus.
-As a voice for agriculture at UF, Collegiate Farm Bureau connects students through agricultural advocacy, education, professional development, and interaction with industry leaders. |
+Collegiate Farm Bureau is a student-run organization that promotes agriculture on the UF campus.
+It connects students through agricultural advocacy, education, professional development, and interaction with industry. |

-Collegiate Veterans Society |
+| Collegiate Veterans Society |

 Advisor: Rick Hurtado